 Scraps from all on-mountain facilities are sent to these tubs.
 Finished material is used in flower gardens and made available to employees in the spring and summer.
 If too much food scrap material is generated, the extra is sent to a pig farmer in nearby Wolcott, along with scraps from Beaver Creek.

-Vail is working with Eagle County and local waste haulers to support a large csale local commercial composting facility with the goal of composting all food waste in the future.
+Vail is working with Eagle County and local waste haulers to support a large scale local commercial composting facility with the goal of composting all food waste in the future.

-The Tavern at Arrabelle and the Arrabelle Starbucks also send compost from operations to a Routt County facility via a local waste hauler, Vail Honeywagon.
+The Tavern at Arrabelle at Vail Square and the Arrabelle Starbucks also send compost from operations to a Routt County facility via a local waste hauler, Vail Honeywagon.

 We encourage you to look into composting options in your area, it’s an easy way to reduce your footprint and chip in to prevent climate change!